Turn into an interior designer with the help of these awesome softwares & apps

 The tool is ideal for those users who prefer the products that IKEA has on offer or can manage to find substitutes for the products.

 One of the most user-friendly tools, Floorplanner offers you an array of options which helps you customise your plans.
 The tool helps one recreate his home or office very easily which they can furnish using the wide range of products that they have on offer.
+It has a user-friendly interface and offers a free basic version along with premium features.

 It can be downloaded free of cost and can be used within 2D or 3D.
 The tool is very versatile and is preferred by most for its simple floor, wall and furniture designs.
 You may also choose their Pro and Plus plans, that will provide you with more storage sub-domains, custom themes, and multi-user tools.

 One of the most popular 3D modelling software, SketchUp is widely used for interior design.
 The tool features a range of tutorials that can help you get started as it is not one of the simplest software that you will come across.
+It allows you to create detailed 3D models of rooms and spaces, making it a great tool for planning and visualizing your design ideas.

 You can download the standard SketchUp free of cost which is perfect for home and personal use.
 For a wider range of features, you can opt for SketchUp Pro 7 that costs $495 and offers advanced import/export presentation, printing tools, amongst others.
 The tool offers a number of features like that of the commercial software that are used by engineers but the interface of SketchUp is comparatively easier to learn and use.